 There are two ways to identify if your shoe is a non-marking shoe or not:

 1) Flip your shoe and use your fingernail to press the sole.
-If the sole is dented, then your shoe is most likely to be a non-marking shoe and if the sole is soft and won’t cause any marks.
+If the sole is dented, soft and won’t cause any marks, then your pair is most likely non-marking shoes.

 2) Take a white paper and place it on the floor.
 Try rubbing the shoe sole on the paper.
 Take the paper now and check for scuff marks.
-If there are no marks on the paper, then your shoe is a non-marking shoe.
+If there are no marks on the paper, then your shoes are non-marking shoes.

 Where can you get them online?